DUBROVNIK, HR AVAILABLE FOR WORK

 The final solution is a human centered product built around simplicity, intention, and guided social experiences.
 Through research, UX strategy, and consistent visual design, NextMatchUp introduces a category driven system that removes guesswork and aligns users with the type of connection they seek.
 With minimal chat, small group meetups, and thoughtful interaction design, the platform encourages real world engagement while maintaining safety, clarity, and emotional comfort.

-COMPETITIVE ANALYSIS
+COMPETITORS ANALYSIS

 The decision to begin with a competitive analysis helped establish a clear understanding of the real life meetup landscape and the platforms currently shaping how people connect offline.
 By examining competitors like Time Left, Thursday Event, Creative Lunch Club, and Art of Monday, I was able to identify their strengths, weaknesses, and the gaps users consistently experience when trying to form meaningful in person relationships.